 Shooting food can work up anyone’s appetite.
 Back at Four Seasons Hotel Shanghai, you have the choice of international fare at four diverse restaurants and two lounges, including spicy tuna tartare at Shintaro and dim sum delicacies at the Michelin-recommended Si Ji Xuan.

-Stay tuned for Part Two of Robert’s travels, where he’ll make his way through a different side of Shanghai and other cities in China, including Guangzhou, Shenzhen, Hong Kong and Macau.
+In Part Two of Robert’s travels, discover a different side of Shanghai and other cities in China, including Guangzhou, Shenzhen, Hong Kong and Macau.

 All photography by Robert Michael Poole